June 03, 2020

 As virtual reality offers exciting and engaging ways to learn and hone new skills, it is increasingly being adopted as a corporate training tool across a diverse range of industry sectors, from healthcare through to defence, manufacturing, aerospace, retail and beyond.

 There’s never been a better time to introduce VR-based learning programmes into your company’s training portfolio.
-Over recent years, innovative advances in immersive technologies, such as the development of Future Visual’s VR collaboration platform VISIONxR™, are making virtual reality more accessible and an increasingly attractive tool to keep employees highly skilled and productive.
+Over recent years, innovative advances in immersive technologies, such as the development of Future Visual’s VR training & collaboration solution VISIONxR™, are making virtual reality more accessible and an increasingly attractive tool to keep employees highly skilled and productive.

 If you’re wanting to develop immersive learning experiences, where do you begin?